spmeesseman/vscode-extjs/README.md

-# ExtJs Intellisense - Because Sencha Can't
+# ExtJs Language Server - Intellisense, Code Completion, and More

 ## NOT YET RELEASED!!
 DO NOT INSTALL